n42k/brikkit/README.md

 # Welcome to Brikkit!
 Brikkit is an **unofficial** plugin system for Brickadia, which **only** works on Linux.
 It is still in its very early stages, and is limited to what you can do with the console of a dedicated Brickadia server.
 Many types of plugins can be built, from an auto saver, to a plugin that generates a map of the world.
 Interested already?
 Host your own Brikkit server by following the instructions below!

+Currently, a [Docker Image](https://github.com/n42k/brikkit_docker) is being worked on, with the goal of running Brikkit on Windows.

 ## User Manual
 This manual will set you up with your own Brikkit server.
 I assume you are using Ubuntu 18.04 LTS.
 Firstly, you need to install the required packages:
 `# apt install expect wget pv tar unzip xz-utils`